On this day, March 27, 1876, the murder trial Molly Maguire member Edward Kelly began in Pennsylvania.

-On June 21, 1877, the last of the Molly Maguires were hanged in the Carbon County Prison in Mauch Chunk, Pennsylvania (known today as Jim Thorpe).
+The last of the Molly Maguires were hanged in the Carbon County Prison in Mauch Chunk, Pennsylvania (known today as Jim Thorpe) on June 21, 1887.
 Below, we look at the group execution of Molly Maguire members that would go down in history.

 It was one of the largest mass execution of any group by the US federal government in history.
 Between 1877 and 1879, 20 Irishmen known as the Molly Maguires, a labor movement working and organizing in the Pennsylvania coal fields, were executed.
 Among them was John Kehoe King of the Mollies who was pardoned fully 101 years later.